openearth/lisflood-fp-bmi/README.rst

 The ``lisflood_lin`` executable can be used to run the model from command line with ``./lisflood_lin [-v] model.par`` where ``model.par`` is your LISFLOOD-FP parameter file.

+Note
-.. note:: To run the model with the executable, shared object and the executable must be in the same directory as the model.par and all associated files.
+    To run the model with the executable, shared object and the executable must be in the same directory as the model.par and all associated files.

 License
 -------